ST. CROIX INSIGHTS

 BY BRETT ANDERSON/ST.CROIX ADVISORS, LLC

-So often we use the word “poor” to describe our financial state when what we really mean is “broke.”
-What’s wrong with that?
-Well, these term refer to two very different situations, and using “broke” vs. “poor” interchangeably minimizes the very real experience shared by millions of Americans.
+Frequently, we use the term “poor” to describe our financial situation when what we truly mean is “broke.”
+Why does it matter?
+These words signify two distinct circumstances, and using them interchangeably diminishes the very genuine experiences shared by millions of Americans.

-Broke means not having enough money for the miscellaneous items we want in our life—the newest iPhone, expensive meals, or designer clothes—but, ultimately, getting by and hoping for brighter days.
+Broke signifies not having enough funds for the non-essentials we desire—like the latest iPhone, fancy meals, or designer clothing.
+It’s about getting by and hoping for better days ahead.

 On the other hand, poor means not having a roof over your head or knowing where your next meal is coming from.
 It means that a single surprise, accident, or medical issue would be catastrophic.
 It means hope is as hard to come by as a decent night’s sleep.
 Poor is a life-threatening condition that affects entire families across the country.
 I pray you and I never experience it.